QinbinLi/LLMPC-Red/README.md

 **Submission**: You will be required to submit
 1. A short paper that briefly describes your solution and results (e.g., changes on model utility and attack success rate).
 The template is available [here](https://github.com/QinbinLi/LLMPC-Red/blob/main/LLMPC-Submission-Template.zip).
 The main paper is limited to **four content pages**.
 Additional pages containing references and appendices are allowed;

-2. Your predicted jsonl file where each line contains the predicted PII (e.g., `{"NAME-1": "xxx"}`) of the corresponding line in the test data.
+2. Your predicted jsonl file `result.jsonl` where each line contains the predicted PII (e.g., `{"NAME-1": "xxx"}`) of the corresponding line in the test data.
 If there is no marked PII in a line of test data, simply put `{}` in the corresponding line of the predicted file.
 You can refer to the [submission template](https://github.com/QinbinLi/LLMPC-Red/blob/main/data/LLM-PC-test-pii-template.jsonl);

 3. Your source code and model (if any).
 The source code should be runnable by `python main.py` and outputs the above jsonl file.